Last factual update: 1 June 2026. Link update: 8 June 2026.

 If you are already in Valladolid or Pisté, ask locally before paying for transport to the entrance.

-What to do if you already booked a Chichén Itzá tour
+What if you already booked a Chichén Itzá tour?

 Ask three direct questions:

-3. Can you refund, reschedule, or switch the route?
+- Can I refund, reschedule, or switch to another route?

 A good operator should give you a clear answer.
-If the answer is vague, do not spend the day in a van hoping the situation changes.
+If the answer is vague, do not spend the day hoping the situation changes at the gate.

-If you are traveling with children, older relatives, or a tight schedule, be more conservative.
+If you are traveling with children, older relatives, or a tight schedule, choose certainty over hope.
 This is not the week to gamble on a long day trip without confirmation.

 Should you still go to Valladolid?